-Mozart had unusual powers of detachment.
+Mozart had unusual power of detachment.
 From his pupil Attwood’s account we know it in his creative activity as observed.

 Archive for November, 2008